What is Bitcoin?

-Admittedly, credit card transactions clear faster than bitcoin but that's only half the story.
-Even though card payments clear in a fraction of a second, the actual settlement process behind the payment authorization takes a few days and carries the risk of chargebacks as well as fraud for a long period of time.
+Admittedly, credit card transactions clear faster than Bitcoin transactions, but that's only half the story.
+Even though card payments clear in a fraction of a second, the actual settlement process behind the payment authorization takes a few days and carries the risk of chargebacks and fraud for a long period of time.
 In fact, the underlying settlement process involves bookings between the payer's bank and the merchant's bank.
-These are accomplished through clearinghouses, and are costly in terms of time.
+These are accomplished through clearinghouses and are costly in terms of time.
 Having said this, credit card payments are actually not the right equivalent to digital cash.
-Bitcoin is more comparable to wire transfer because with both systems settlements are final, hence they cannot be reversed.
+Bitcoin is more comparable to a wire transfer since both system’s settlements are final, hence they cannot be reversed.

 Why can't I wire bitcoin through my bank?

-You can't send bitcoin through your bank because there are only a few banks in the world utilizing the Bitcoin-like technology today.
+You can't send bitcoin through your bank, because there are only a few banks in the world utilizing the Bitcoin-like technology today.
 Fidor Bank in Germany is one of them.
-Essentially, bitcoin is a paradigm shift.
+Essentially, Bitcoin is a paradigm shift.
 Ultimately, the Bitcoin protocol lets anyone act like a bank - at least from a technical perspective.
-The exceptional feature of bitcoin is its ability to store and transfer value digitally, thus functioning as a medium of exchange that shortens the clearing and settlement mechanism into one single action combining both processes into a fully integrated operation without requiring further intermediaries.
+The exceptional feature of Bitcoin is its ability to store and transfer value digitally, thus functioning as a medium of exchange which shortens the clearing and settlement mechanism into one single action.
+This combines both processes into a fully integrated operation without requiring further intermediaries.
 This is very different from conventional payment systems used by banks today.
-When money travels, banks use financial messaging services for clearing funds digitally whereby the subsequent settlement process is totally separated and tied to a wide array of arrangements with financial intermediaries, including the physical movement of funds.
+When money travels, banks use financial messaging services to clear funds digitally, whereby the subsequent settlement process is totally separated and tied to a wide array of arrangements with financial intermediaries, including the physical movement of funds.

 Why do bank wires take much longer than sending bitcoin?

-Ideally, payments should travel as fast as email.
+Ideally, payments should travel as fast as emails.
 That's the theory, but the practice is different.
-Day-to-day financial institutions around the world perform gross and net settlement procedures on a domestic and international level using clearinghouses like EBA in Europe, SIC in Switzerland, NACHA in the USA, ECS in India, CNAPS in China, etc. Cross-border payments are processed through specialized interbank networks like SWIFT.
-In addition, card payments or ATM transactions run on the rails of private networks like VISA or MasterCard, which in turn are connected with most financial institutions.
-Through net settlement, banks essentially pay the open balance between the accounts maintained at jointly operated clearing houses or at central banks, thereby limiting the need of physical cash transport.
-This elaborate system requires intermediary banks trusting each other whereby messaging services, clearinghouses and central banks ensure connectivity, liquidity, and scheme integrity.
+Day-to-day financial institutions around the world perform gross and net settlement procedures on a domestic and international level, using clearinghouses like EBA in Europe, SIC in Switzerland, NACHA in the USA, ECS in India, CNAPS in China, etc. Cross-border payments are processed through specialized interbank networks like SWIFT.
+In addition, card payments and ATM transactions run on the rails of private networks, like VISA or MasterCard, which in turn are connected with most financial institutions.
+Through net settlements, banks essentially pay the open balance between the accounts maintained at jointly operated clearing houses or at central banks, thereby limiting the need of physical cash transport.
+This elaborate system requires intermediary banks trusting each other, whereby messaging services, clearinghouses and central banks ensure connectivity, liquidity and scheme integrity.
 At the end of the day, bank transfers are complex and time-consuming, especially when completing cross-border transactions.

 What is the difference between clearing and settlement in payments?

 Understanding the difference between clearing and settlement is vital to comprehend how payment systems work today and why Bitcoin is a disruptive technology.
-In finance, clearing is a commitment made for a transaction until it is settled.
-Clearing of payments is necessary to turn the promise of payment (e.g., a check, a card authorization, or electronic fund request) into actual movement of funds from one bank to another.
-Settlement is the corresponding exchange of money or store of value (financial instruments like securities).
-Fundamentally, transactions utilizing the age-old banking system based on the conventional clearing and settlement mechanism - be it card payments or wire transfers - cannot be considered complete without eventually establishing trust between financial institutions, and cannot be marked as settled without mutually updating accounts at intermediary banks.
-The Bitcoin protocol, however, stores value and as such acts as a sealable medium of exchange enabling payments through the block chain ledger and providing public consent as a third-party method of establishing trust between the transacting parties.
+In finance, clearing is a commitment made for a transaction, until it is settled.
+The clearing of payments is necessary to turn the promise of payment (e.g. a check, a card authorization or electronic fund request) into actual movement of funds from one bank to another.
+The settlement is the corresponding exchange of money or store of value (financial instruments like securities).
+Fundamentally, transactions utilizing the age-old banking system based on the conventional clearing and settlement mechanism - be it card payments or wire transfers - cannot be considered complete without eventually establishing trust between financial institutions, and cannot be marked as settled without the mutual updating of accounts at intermediary banks.
+The Bitcoin protocol, however, stores value and as such acts as a sealable medium of exchange, enabling payments through the blockchain ledger and providing public consent as a third-party method of establishing trust between the transacting parties.

 Why does digital money make a difference in the world?

-Very low fees: Bitcoin payments are currently processed with either no fees or extremely small fees.
-Users may include fees with transactions to receive priority processing, which results in faster confirmation of transactions by the network.
-Additionally, Payment21® assists merchants in converting bitcoin transactions to valuta and depositing funds directly into their bank account in the desired currency.
+- Very low fees: Bitcoin payments are currently processed with either no fees or extremely small fees.
+Users may include fees with transactions to receive priority processing, which results in faster a confirmation of transactions by the network.
+Additionally, Payment21® assists merchants in converting Bitcoin transactions to fiat and depositing funds directly into their bank account in their desired currency.
 As our processing services are based on the Bitcoin protocol, they can be offered for much lower fees than credit card transactions or bank transfers.

-Fewer risks for merchants: Bitcoin transactions are secure, irreversible, and do not contain customers’ sensitive or personal information.
+- Fewer risks for merchants: Bitcoin transactions are secure, irreversible and do not contain the customer’s sensitive or personal information.
 This protects merchants from losses caused by deception or fraudulent chargebacks.
-Merchants can easily expand to new markets where either credit cards are not available or fraud rates are unacceptably high.
-The net results are lower fees, global markets, and fewer administrative costs.
+Merchants can easily expand to new markets, where either credit cards are not available or fraud rates are unacceptably high.
+The net results are lower fees, global markets and lower administrative costs.

-Security and control: Bitcoin users are in full control of their transactions; it is impossible for merchants to force unwanted or unnoticed charges as can happen with other payment methods.
-Bitcoin payments can be made without personal information tied to the transaction.
+- Security and control: Bitcoin users are in full control of their transactions; It is impossible for merchants to force unwanted or unnoticed charges as it could happen with other payment methods.
+Bitcoin payments can be made without any personal information tied to the transaction.
 This offers strong protection against identity theft.
-Bitcoin users can also protect their money with backup of data and encryption.
+Bitcoin users can also protect their money with data backups and encryption.

-Transparent and neutral: All information concerning the bitcoin money supply itself is readily available on the block chain ledger for anybody to verify and use in real-time.
-No individual or organization can control or manipulate the Bitcoin protocol because it is cryptographically secure.
+- Transparent and neutral: All information concerning the Bitcoin money supply itself is readily available on the blockchain ledger, for anybody to verify and use in real-time.
+No individual or organization can control or manipulate the Bitcoin protocol because it is cryptographically secured.
 This allows the core of Bitcoin to be trusted for being completely neutral, transparent and predictable.

-Degree of acceptance: Many people are still unaware of bitcoin.
-Every day, more businesses accept bitcoins but the list remains small and still needs to grow in order to benefit from network effects.
+- Degree of acceptance: A lot of people are still unaware of Bitcoin.
+Every day, more businesses accept bitcoins, but the list remains small and still needs to grow in order to benefit from the network’s effects.

-Volatility: The total value of bitcoins in circulation and the number of businesses using bitcoin are still very small compared to what they could be.
-Therefore, relatively small events, trades, or business activities can significantly affect the price.
-In theory, this volatility will decrease as bitcoin markets and the technology matures.
-Never before has the world seen a digital medium of exchange which is digital and secure, so it is truly difficult and exciting to imagine how it will play out.
+- Volatility: The total value of bitcoins in circulation and the number of businesses using Bitcoin are still very small, compared to their potential.
+Therefore, relatively small events, trades or business activities can significantly affect the price.
+In theory, this volatility will decrease as Bitcoin markets and the technology mature.
+Never before has the world seen a digital medium of exchange which is digital and secure, so it is both difficult and exciting to imagine how it will play out.

 Is Bitcoin secure?

-Bitcoin technology - the protocol controlling the block chain and the cryptography - has a strong security track record, and the Bitcoin network is probably the biggest distributed computing project in the world.
+Bitcoin technology - the protocol controlling the blockchain and the cryptography - has a strong security track record, and the Bitcoin network is probably the biggest distributed computing project in the world.
 Bitcoin's most common vulnerability is in user error.
 Bitcoin wallet files that store the necessary private keys can be accidentally deleted, lost or stolen.
 The latter is pretty similar to having the credentials of your e-banking account stolen.
 Essentially, bitcoin is like money on your bank account or physical cash in your purse.
-However described, bitcoin is stored in digital form and thus requires a reasonable level of caution as well as necessary care when dealing with it.
+However described, bitcoins are stored in digital form and thus require a reasonable level of caution as well as necessary care when dealing with them.
 Luckily, users can employ sound security practices to protect their money or use service providers that offer good levels of security and insurance against theft or loss.